JKlueber/grammar_to_blocks/README.md

    `code-generator.js` if you use those instead) — if it's a genuinely new `IRPart.kind`, add an entry to the relevant `argBuilders`/ `partTemplates` registry so the JSON/codegen output knows how to render it.

+The cross-reference feature (`CrossReference` → `"reference"` IRPart) is a worked example of exactly this three-step extension — see the diffs in `validator.js`, `ir-builder.js`, `block-json-generator.js`, and `blockly-ts-target.js`, plus the "How cross-references work" section above.

 ---